Norm-referenced test: Ipsative

 In an ipsative assessment, the individuals' performance is compared only to their previous performances.
 For example, a person on a weight-loss diet is judged by how his current weight compares to his own previous weight, rather than how his weight compares to an ideal or how it compares to another person.

 Criterion-referenced

 A test is criterion-referenced when the performance is judged according to the expected or desired behavior.
 Tests that judge the test taker based on a set standard (e.g., everyone should be able to run one kilometre in less than five minutes) are criterion-referenced tests.
 The goal of a criterion-referenced test is to find out whether the individual can run as fast as the test giver wants, not to find out whether the individual is faster or slower than the other runners.
 Standards-based education reform focuses on criterion-referenced testing.
 Most everyday tests and quizzes taken in school, as well as most state achievement tests and high school graduation examinations, are criterion-referenced.
 In this model, it is possible for all test takers to pass or for all test takers to fail.

+Comparison of criterion-referenced, domain-referenced and norm-referenced tests

+Sample scoring for the history question: What caused World War II?